 The final factor that could potentially drive up your car insurance is a change to your commuting pattern.

-In fact, an increase in annual miles driven from 5,000 to 20,000 translated to a 9% average rate increase, according to a recent InsuranceQuotes.com study.
+An increase in annual miles driven from 5,000 to 20,000 translated to a 9% average rate increase, according to a InsuranceQuotes.com study.

-However, we should note this factor will only impact those who are either regularly self-reporting mileage to their insurer or using a telematics device for pay-as-you-drive insurance.
+However, we should note this factor will impact only people who are either regularly self-reporting mileage to their insurer or using a telematics device for pay-as-you-drive insurance.

 As you can see, there are a number of possible answers to the question of “Why did my car insurance go up?”
 It may seem like it happens for no reason, but that’s usually not the case.